 Non-Intelligent – This approach, also referred to as a ‘non-significant’ scheme, uses part numbers that do not provide any information about the part being represented.
 Non-intelligent part numbers are typically serial (pulled in numerical order), regardless of the type of part.
 Using this part numbering system, a resistor could be assigned part number 416782.
 The actual definition and details of the part is then documented outside of the part number.

 Intelligent – This method uses part numbers with descriptive and informative details about the associated part.
 With this type of part numbering scheme, a resistor part number may look something like RES-100-0003.
-In this example “RES” stands for resistor, “100” is the resistance value in ohms and “0003” is a serialized suffix.
+In this example, “RES” stands for resistor, “100” is the resistance value in ohms and “0003” is a serialized suffix.
 Intelligence is built into the creation of the part number.

 Semi Intelligent – In this approach, resistors are 30000-00, integrated circuits are 20000-00, and cables are 10000-00.
 With this part numbering scheme, the reader generally knows what the part is but not the details.

 If this is the first time you’re learning about these part numbering scheme options, it might be hard to understand the consequences of each approach.
 You may even ask yourself why anyone would opt for a non-intelligent scheme.
 But the truth is, each scheme offers its own set of values and challenges.
 You need to identify which scheme best aligns with your manufacturing processes — from how you train the people accessing and assigning numbers to how you manage information retrieval about parts used across your product lines.
 Or perhaps the driving consideration is choosing a part numbering system that melds well into your current system.
 Read more about some key considerations when selecting your Part numbering scheme.